Skip to main content

 CENTER FOR POPULATION-LEVEL BIOETHICS

-The Center for Population-Level Bioethics (CPLB) is a new center dedicated to the study of macro-level bioethical dilemmas: those that arise outside the clinical encounter, at the level of the population, the state, the country, or the globe.
-Our work seeks to inform and be informed by fields of inquiry such as general ethics and philosophy, health policy, and health economics.
-We welcome innovative questions and methods and ambitious thinking, and value clear presentation of ideas.
+The Center for Population-Level Bioethics (CPLB) is dedicated to the study of macro-level bioethical dilemmas: those that arise outside the clinical encounter, at the level of the population, the state, the country, or the globe.
+Questions of interest range from the theoretical to the applied, for example how to conceptualize, measure and evaluate health inequalities or disease severity; how to prioritize resources between disease areas, rural and urban patients, and age cohorts or generations; the acceptability of paternalistic health promotion measures; and many others.

 Learn More